science-en-poche/yelandur/API.md

     "user": {
         "user_id": "jane",
         "user_id_is_set": "true",
-        "gravatar_id": "9e26471d35a78862c17e467d87cddedf"
+        "gravatar_id": "9e26471d35a78862c17e467d87cddedf",
+        "n_profiles": 5412,
+        "n_devices": 2657,
+        "n_exps": 4,
+        "n_results": 65412
     }
 }
 ```

-if you're not authenticated or if you're authenticated as someone else
-than `jane` (note the root object encapsulation, mentioned in the
+(Note the root object encapsulation, mentioned in the
-guidelines above).
+guidelines above.)
+Authentication is ignored here.

-If you're authenticated as `jane`, you'll get additional private
+If you're authenticated as `jane` and you add an `access=private` argument, you'll get additional private
 information (here, only the email attached to the user's Persona (i.e.
 BrowserID)):